rssoftwareab/arrigo-support/docs/theme_arrigo/index.md

 ---
 layout: main
-title:Themes
+title: Themes
-description: Put this in your theme folder :)
+description: Put this in your theme folder
 ---

 # Theme files